Construction Liens & Notices

 Preparing and serving a Pre-Lien can be time consuming and expensive.
 Preparing your own Pre-Lien notice can be difficult if you do not have adequate research tools to check for inconsistencies and to verify property ownership

-My Legal Depot have registered Legal Document Assistants (LDAs) that have experience in researching, preparing, and filing thousands of legal documents.
-Let us research, prepare, and serve your Pre-Lien promptly and accurately at a fraction of the cost of an attorney.
+My Legal Depot's staff has experience in researching, preparing, and filing thousands of legal documents.
+Let us research, prepare, and serve your Pre-Lien promptly and accurately at affordable rates.

 Note: Pre-Liens are referred to as a “Preliminary 20-Day Notice” in the states of California and Arizona and “Notice of Right to Lien” in the state of Nevada.
 Click Here for more information about your state pre-lien laws.